 You’ll stay in a comfortable wooden lodge in the middle of the jungle surrounded by the sounds of nature.
 The next day you’ll explore more of the park with your knowledgable guide, this time by boat.
 Learn about tribal villages and visit Wind and Clearwater caves before taking a refreshing dip in the river.
 After one more night at the jungle lodge, you’ll continue your adventure to your next destination.

 Kota Kinabalu & Mount Kinabalu

 You’ll then spend a night in Kota Kinabalu and the next day, you’ll be collected from your hotel and taken into the tropical rainforest by your guide.
 You’ll feel as if you’re King or Queen of the forest as you walk through the treetops across the spectacular canopy walk.
 During our trip, we took a dip into clear spring water and felt completely revitalised afterwards.
 Tonight you’ll stay in a basic national park cottage surrounded by the jungle.

 On the second day of this trip, you’ll hike up Mount Kinabalu until you reach an altitude of approximately 1500m for the most spectacular view.
 Along the way, you’ll also see some very unusual bird species.
 After the descent, you’ll be transferred back to Kota Kinabalu where you’ll spend another night.

-Tabin Wildlife Reserve Expedition
+Tabin Wildlife Expedition

-Orangutans and a Jungle Boat Cruise
+Orangutans and Jungle Boats